-HyperCard works in any Apple Macintosh computer with 1 megabyte of memory or more, and two 800K disk drives.
+HyperCard works in any Apple Macintosh computer with 1 megabyte of memory or more, and either two 800K disk drives or one 800K disk drive and a hard disk.
 It works best in systems with a hard disk drive and a printer.

-♦ HyperCard and MultiFinder: To get the most out of your system when you're using HyperCard and any other application under MultiFinderTM, your system should have at least 2 megabytes of memory.
+★ HyperCard and MultiFinder: To get the most out of your system when you're using HyperCard and any other application under MultiFinderTM, your system should have at least 2 megabytes of memory.
 Your authorized Apple dealer can quickly upgrade your system with the necessary extra memory.